invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureAuditLogsGraph.rst

-Azure Audit Logs via Graph API (BETA)
+Azure Audit Logs via Graph API
 =======
 Use **Get-ADAuditLogsGraph** to collect the contents of the Azure Active Directory Audit Log.